andreasthoelke/dotvim/help.md

 c-s-t  - new tab in kitty! use ctrl+shift + arrows l/r to navigate tabs. see: https://sw.kovidgoyal.net/kitty/overview/

 ### Terminal buffer
-glT     - open a new terminal buffer in project root (also works in dirvish) glt     - runs the current line text in a hidden terminal buffer. find it in buffer list by the command string! gLt/T   - to prefill and edit line command string to running it in a hidden/visible term-buffer :Term! npm run serve - run command in terminal buffer. (!) optionally opens the buffer in a split.
+glt/T     - open a new terminal buffer in project root (also works in dirvish) gLt/T     - to prefill and edit line command string to running it in a hidden/visible term-buffer :Term! npm run serve - run command in terminal buffer. (!) optionally opens the buffer in a split.
 <ctl>\n      - to leave terminal insert mode but stay in buffer. to e.g. scroll/copy text
                need to keep control pressed for both successive key strokes: \ and n c-w-c   - cancels the terminal process and deletes the terminal buffer when in terminal insert mode, else just closes the window.

+" TODO: Run commands in hidden buffers! glt     - runs the current line text in a hidden terminal buffer. find it in buffer list by the command string!

 #### Terminal maps
 c-r     - to search through past commands in terminal. (use repeatedly! to search further)